Main content start

 • Perform the lab yourself prior to the lab section.

-• Attend weekly course staff meeting.
+• Attend weekly course staff meeting (1 hour).

 • Lead one section of up to six students for two 2.5-hour sections per week.